 So how is our water quality?
 We are proud that our drinking water meets or exceeds all the established water quality standards applicable to USAG Humphreys.
-As you will see in this summary and its supporting tables, our system again had no violations throughout the 2021 reporting period.
+As you will see in this summary and its supporting tables, our system again had no violations throughout the 2022 reporting period.

 What are our drinking water sources?
 Camp Humphreys has two drinking water sources.
 The primary drinking water source is water purchased from Pyeongtaek City and it provides ~70% of our current drinking water demand.
-Pyeongtaek City water comes from the Han River and is treated by the Seongnam and Suji water treatment plants.
-The other drinking water source is groundwater from on-post deep wells which provides ~30% of our current drinking water demand.
+Pyeongtaek City water comes from the Han River and is treated by the Suji Water Treatment Plant.
+The other drinking water source is groundwater from on-post deep wells, which provides ~30% of our current drinking water demand.

 Did you know?
-As water travels over land or through the ground it dissolves naturally occurring minerals and, in some cases, radioactive material, and substances resulting from the presence of animals or from human activity.
+As water travels over land or through the ground it dissolves naturally occurring minerals and substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include: